brianc/node-postgres/README.md

 var Client = pg.Client // good! this client uses libpq bindings
 ```

 node-postgres abstracts over the pg-native module to provide exactly the same interface as the pure JavaScript version.
-Care has been taken to keep the number of api differences between the two modules to a minimum; however, it is recommend you use either the pure JavaScript or native bindings in both development and production and don't mix & match them in the same process - it can get confusing!
+Care has been taken to keep the number of api differences between the two modules to a minimum; however, it is recommended you use either the pure JavaScript or native bindings in both development and production and don't mix & match them in the same process - it can get confusing!

 ## Features